Table of Contents

 In the example above, we can see that in the last 12 months the MRR grew by more than 7% and the growth rate over a longer period of time seems stable but, as always, there is room to grow even more.
 To learn more about the details of the importance and management of the MRR, we suggest you read our guide on the topic of monthly recurring revenue.

 3. Customer churn

 This visual above, created with a customer retention dashboard tool, shows the monthly churn rate that includes cancellations and downgrades.
-In a wide sense, churn can also mean the closure of an account, decision to stop buying and use another provider, etc., but that depends on which industry you work in.
-The point is to keep the churn low, provide exceptional customer service, continuously exceed customers' expectations, and listen to your customers.
+In a wide sense, churn can also mean the closure of an account, the decision to stop buying and use another provider, etc., but that depends on which industry you work in.
+The point is to keep the churn low, provide exceptional customer service by defining clear goals, continuously exceed customers' expectations, and listen to your customer's needs.